slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 "Nation-states like war; city-states like commerce; families like stability; and individuals like entertainment."
 -- Nassim Taleb [1960]*

-> *"A constitution is an algorithm for running a country."
--- Pedro Domingos [1965]*

 > *"The state does not create wealth, the state destroys it.
 The state can give you nothing, because it produces nothing." (...)
 "When the state calls you a taxpayer is equivalent to a rapist calling his victim his girlfriend." (...)
 "When you spend your money on yourself, you do it wisely.
 When you spend your money on others, you minimize cost.
 When you spend others’ money on yourself, there is waste.
 The worst is spending others’ money on others.
 That’s why the state is never efficient." (...)